cyrusimap/cyrus-imapd/docsrc/feedback-mailing-lists.rst

     This is a mailing list for the use of Cyrus developers and package maintainers, for all the Cyrus software.

-* cyrus-bugzilla@lists.andrew.cmu.edu (no archive)

-    This is the bugzilla event list.

 Archives
 --------